 Young Tech Entrepreneurs Initiative

 In August 2013, YouthBuild Charter School of California launched its Young Tech Entrepreneurs Initiative (YTEI) in an effort to prepare students for careers in Science, Technology, Engineering, and Math (STEM) fields.
-The Initiative was led by YouthBuild Charter’s STEM Coordinator Nadia Despenza.
+The Initiative was led by YouthBuild Charter’s Director of STEM Nadia Despenza.
 Following the launch of YTEI, Ms. Despenza began training the school’s science and technology teachers how to effectively use iPads and Apple TVs in their classrooms to teach students the basics of coding through websites like Code.org and Scratch.
 She helped the school sites order much needed science supplies and update their classroom technology.
 Additionally, she hosted a successful student coding event called WebSlam (see below), which gave students the opportunity to get some hands-on coding experience with experts in the field.

 At the start of the 2014-15 school year, YouthBuild Charter School of California received funding from local tech company Colocation America to launch a rigorous computer science class at the school’s South LA site, located on the campus of LA Trade Tech College.
 The Young Tech Entrepreneurs Computer Science class was a 7-week course for students who wanted to learn the basics of computer science, graphic design, and coding a website in HTML and CSS.
 The curriculum for the class was developed by Ms. Despenza and a local freelance web coder, and they are co-taught the class together.
 The computer science class lays the foundation for CODEchella.